casenjo/hassio-remote-backup/README.md

 [![Build Status][travis-build-shield]][travis-build]
 [![GitHub license][license-shield]](LICENSE.md)

-This is originally made by overkill32, but as it broke after HA update to 0.9x I've fixed it.
+This is originally made by overkill32, but as it broke after HA update to 0.9x. thestigh originally fixed it, and I branched it to work on 0.95
-Tested on 092.1, 092.2.

 > Automatically create Hass.io snapshots to remote server location using `SCP`.